openshift-labs/cloud-native-katacoda/scenarios/microservice-vertx/01-maven-project.md

 Examine **GatewayVerticle.java**.
 Here is what happens in this verticle:

-1. A Verticle is created by extending from **AbstractVerticle** class
+1. A Verticle is created
-2. **Router** is retrieved for mapping the REST endpoints
+2. **Router** is used for mapping the REST endpoints
-3. A REST endpoint is created for **/*** to return a static JSON response `{"message": "Hello World"}`
+3. A REST endpoint is created to return a static response
-3. An HTTP Server is created which listens on port 8080
+3. An HTTP Server is created to listen on port 8080